emifos/emifos/README.md

-## Hello and Welcome to my GitHub Profile!
+## Hello and welcome to my GitHub profile!

 - 👋 Hi, I’m @emifos!
 I'm a Frontend Developer Student at Noroff.
 - 👀 I'm interested in learning modern web technologies and working on real-world projects.